firesim/firesim/docs/Getting-Started-Guides/AWS-EC2-F1-Getting-Started/Building-a-FireSim-AFI.rst

     firesim buildbitstream

-This will run through the entire build process, taking the Chisel RTL and producing an AFI/AGFI that runs on the FPGA.
+This will run through the entire build process, taking the Chisel (or Verilog) RTL and producing an AFI/AGFI that runs on the FPGA.
 This whole process will usually take a few hours.
 When the build completes, you will see a directory in